Ghouta's doctors forced to use expired drugs to treat injured

 There are not enough medical supplies to cope with the number of injured, the ICRC said, especially after reported hits on medical facilities.

 "Wounded victims are dying only because they cannot be treated in time.
 In some areas of Ghouta, entire families have no safe place to go," Gasser said.
-"On the other side of the frontline, people in Damascus are in constant fear that their children will be hit by falling mortars.
+"On the other side of the front line, people in Damascus are in constant fear that their children will be hit by falling mortars.
 This is madness and it has to stop.
 Civilians must not be targeted."

 A UN and Syrian Arab Red Crescent aid convoy arrived in Eastern Ghouta last Wednesday.
 It was the first convoy to enter the area since November, Reuters reported.

-UN chief urges halt to war in 'hell on earth'
+UN chief urges halt to war

-UN Secretary-General António Guterres on Wednesday called for an immediate halt to hostilities in Eastern Ghouta, where he said people were living in "hell on earth."
+UN Secretary-General Guterres called for an immediate halt to hostilities in Eastern Ghouta.

 "My appeal to all those involved Is for an immediate suspension of all war activities in Eastern Ghouta, allowing for humanitarian aid to reach all those in need," Guterres said, adding, "I believe Eastern Ghouta cannot wait. "